Broughton Street

 Broughton Street is a prominent street in Savannah, Georgia, United States.
 Located between Congress Street to the north and State Street to the south, it runs for about 0.75 miles from Martin Luther King Jr. Boulevard in the west to East Broad Street in the east.
 Originally known only as Broughton Street singular, its addresses are now split between "West Broughton Street" and "East Broughton Street", the transition occurring at Bull Street in the center of the downtown area.
 Broughton Street is named for Thomas Broughton, lieutenant-governor of South Carolina.

+In the year following the release of John Berendt's 1994 book Midnight in the Garden of Good and Evil, nineteen businesses opened on Broughton Street, creating over 200 jobs.

 The street is entirely within Savannah Historic District, a National Historic Landmark District.

 Broughton Street runs between eleven squares.
 From west to east: